Multivariate Jacobi and Laguerre polynomials, infinite-dimensional extensions, and their probabilistic connections with multivariate Hahn and Meixner polynomials: Distributions on the discrete and continuous simplex

-$H_{\epsilon}(n)$ is known as the \emph{multivariate Hypergeometric distribution} with parameter $\epsilon.$\\ The partial right-neutrality property of the Dirichlet-Multinomial distribution is preserved for the Hypergeometric law, however the interpretation as a Dirichlet mixture of \emph{iid} laws is lost as the Dirichlet (as well as the Gamma and the Beta) integral is not defined for negative parameters.
+The partial right-neutrality property of the Dirichlet-multinomial distribution is preserved for the hypergeometric law; however, the interpretation as a Dirichlet mixture of {i.i.d.} laws is lost as the Dirichlet (as well as the gamma and the beta) integral is not defined for negative parameters.